These are all very important things to consider when it comes to choosing a new driveway.

 When cracks develop, they should be sealed as soon as possible.
 Ultimately cracks should be sealed every year or as needed.
 Sealing the cracks will help to prevent further damage and failures like alligatoring and potholes.

-Unfortunately concrete driveways by nature cracks.
+Unfortunately, concrete by nature cracks.
 When cracks develop, they should be sealed with a quality commercial grade concrete crack sealer.
 Sealing the cracks will help to prevent further damage and failures like alligatoring and potholes.
 Ultimately cracks should be sealed every year.
 This will most certainly save money long term avoiding costly patching services.
-This is tough to do since most concrete driveway maintenance companies provide crack sealing services in conjunction with sealing, which can only be performed with temperatures of 50 degrees and rising.
+This is tough to do since most concrete maintenance companies provide crack sealing services in conjunction with sealing, which can only be performed with temperatures of 50 degrees and rising.
 This is why in most areas of the country sealing is performed only in the summer months.

 When it comes to durability, keep in mind the amount of traffic and the type of traffic your driveway will endure.
-If your driveway will have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, a concrete driveway may be the answer and long term solution.
+If your driveway will have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, concrete may be the answer and long term solution.

 If you’re considering having a new concrete driveway installed, an existing one overlayed or one completely removed and replaced, see our Concrete Driveway Installation FAQ’s section for more information to ensure a good, quality long lasting job.

-You can also learn more about the ongoing maintenance of a concrete driveway by visiting our Concrete Driveway Maintenance FAQ’s section!
+You can also learn more about the ongoing maintenance of a concrete driveway by visiting our Concrete Driveway Maintenance FAQ’s section.

 Before you hire a contractor to install or perform maintenance on your concrete driveway, be sure and review our video and eBook series, “The Most Common Ways Concrete Contractors Rip Us Off And How To Avoid Them” ™ You’ll learn everything you need to know in order to hire a reputable contractor and get the job done right the first time!

-Last, if you would like to learn how to perform maintenance services on your concrete driveway yourself, visit our “Do It Yourself” Training Center for great tutorial videos and eBooks that cover How To Repair and Seal A Concrete Driveway!
+Last, if you would like to learn how to perform maintenance services on your concrete driveway yourself, visit our “Do It Yourself” Training Center for great tutorial videos and eBooks that cover How To Repair and Seal A Concrete Driveway.